cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 ```

 ## Download and setup the compiler project for the first project
+- install dvpd on your workstation
   - Download or clone the DVPD repository in the directory for the DVPD compiler
   - add the directory "/commands" from the compiler project to your path environment variable
+- prepare your project
   - add directories for the model profiles and the dvpds to your projects asset directory tree
+  - copy the file "default.model_profile.json" from "testset_and_examples\model_profiles" to your desired location for model profiles
+  - adapt the default model profile to your project needs (see [Reference_of_model_profile_syntax.md](Reference_of_model_profile_syntax.md))
+  - add a first dvpd file to your project (probably just a copy of t0020_simple_hub_sat.dvpd.json from the testset_and_examples\dvpd directory )
+- create a build shell
    - create an empty directory for the projects specific shell (the build shell directory for the project).
 This must be outside of the DVPD compiler project.
    - copy the file **dvpdc.ini** from the "config_template" directory of the build shell directory for the project
-- adapt all properties in **dvpdc.ini** to point to the desired directories of your projects asset directory tree
+   - adapt all properties in the **dvpdc.ini** to point to the desired directories of your projects asset directory tree
-- copy the file "default.model_profile.json" from "testset_and_examples\model_profiles" to your desired location for model profiles
-- adapt the default model profile to your project needs (see [Reference_of_model_profile_syntax.md](Reference_of_model_profile_syntax.md))

 ### Test the setup
-- copy "t0020_simple_hub_sat.dvpd.json" to your configures directory for the dvpd files
 - open a command line in the build shell directory
 - run `dvpdc -h`.
 This should show the help text of the compiler
 - run `dvdpc t0020_simple_hub_sat.dvpd.json`. - This should write out its messages and success state to the console and a log file in the log output directory